dentarg/auth0-blog/_posts/2017-03-08-why-identity-matters-for-innovation-labs.markdown

 Data collected from user identity is valuable for increasing ROI by providing a personalized experience to users.
 Retailers make use of consumer data by providing product suggestions, personalizing ads, and sending personalized emails.

 For example, [Qubit](http://www.qubit.com/) leverages analytics and visitor behavior to tailor e-commerce experiences to each user.
 Utilizing identity information like the user's location along with data like purchase history, preferences, checkout speed, and more enables highly focused personalization and targeting.
+About [60% of consumers agree that "retailers who personalize their shopping experience make it easier to find the products that are most interesting"](http://www.marketingcharts.com/online/online-shoppers-prove-receptive-to-retailers-personalization-tactics-27413/).

 ### Using Identity Data to Improve Security